The following experts presented at the 2019 conference:

 Dr. Ralf-Urs Giesen studied Mechanical Engineering specialized in polymer process engineering at University of Paderborn/Germany, after that he made his PhD at the University of Kassel/Germany.
 In 2009 he took up employment as scientific assistant in the Institute for Materials Technology, Department Polymer Technology at University of Kassel/Germany.
 Currently Mr. Giesen is the managing director of the Polymer Application Center (called UNIpace) of the University of Kassel and also the head of the division Polymer Process Engineering in the department of Polymer Technology.

 Thomas Kottler did his apprenticeship at an injection moulding company in Nürnberg, Germany.
-Second step in his career was at Eschenbach Optik GmbH, where he, as team leader, was responsible for process development for optical and Silicone applications.
+Second step in his career was at Eschenbach Optik GmbH, were he as team leader, was responsible for process development for optical and Silicone applications.
 During this time he finished the state-certified engineer in Plastic technology.

-In 2018 Thomas started working for Sumitomo (SHI) Demag Plastics Machinery GmbH, one of the big injection moulding machine manufacturers in Germany, as project engineer for Application Engineering Centre.
-With his long background in handling LSR projects, he is now in charge of LSR strategy and technology.
+2018 Thomas started working for Sumitomo (SHI) Demag Plastics Machinery GmbH, one of the big injection moulding machine manufacturers in Germany, as project engineer for Application Engineering Centre.
+With his long background in handling LSR projects he changed 2019 to Corporate Strategy, were he got now in charge of LSR strategy&technology.

 Wolfgang Leitner studied Automation Engineering at the university of applied sciences in Wels, Austria and received his engineer diploma in 1999.
 He started his professional career at TGW Logistics Group and from 2006 to 2007 he lived in Barcelona, Spain to lead the operations department.
 2013 he joined ELMET where he was the sales and marketing manager and also responsible for the subsidiary in Lansing, Michigan.
 2017 he founded his own company iVersteh (Austrian for “I got it”) and now helps companies to explain products and services to their customers by using animated videos.